Travelport-Ukraine/uapi-json/docs/Air.md

 <a name="cabins"></a>
 #### Cabins array
-The cabin array list requested cabin types, currently Economy and Business.
+The cabins array lists requested cabin types, currently `Economy` or `Business` or both.

 ###Examples